Search

 NRST 1600: Medication Aide (4 credits)

-If you are a currently licensed CNA II and want to advance your career, this is the opportunity you’ve been waiting for!
+If you have a current CNA II license and want to advance your career, this is the opportunity you’ve been waiting for!

 The role of the medication aide is to give daily medications, either prescription or non-prescription, under the direction of a registered professional.
 The aide must administer the right medication in the indicated dosage at the correct time, and then record dosages and monitor the patient for adverse reactions.

 This 100-hour course consists of 60 hours of classroom instruction and 40 hours of supervised clinical practice.
+Classroom instruction is offered in a hybrid format whereby online content is combined with hands-on activities in the campus lab.
 Enrolled students must pass a comprehensive written test and a final skills practicum at the required level.
 Successful completion of the course qualifies the student to take the National Medication Aide Certification Examination (MACE) administered by Pearson Vue to receive MA-C certification through the Wyoming State Board of Nursing.

 Not all states permit the use of medication aides and those that do vary widely in their training requirements and what medication aides are permitted to do.